pranavsinghpatil/SCARF/docs/tech/github-pages.md

 # GitHub Pages Deployment

 **Why GitHub Pages?**
 It's free, fast, and integrates natively with our source code.
-Since Readify generates **static** HTML/CSS/JS, we don't need a complex server like AWS or Heroku.
+Since SCARF generates **static** HTML/CSS/JS, we don't need a complex server like AWS or Heroku.

 ## 🚀 The Deployment Flow